 https://egas.musicfirst.co.uk (GCSE students will be provided with a login for this resource)

-- Students from KS3 experienced two full workshops days with Conductive Music, linking Music with Science.
+- Students from KS3 experienced workshops days with Conductive Music, linking Music with Science.
 During this exciting workshop opportunity the students learned mechanical engineering skills and designed their own electronic instruments.

 - Instrumentalists and vocalists from all years came together for a fantastic performance in EGA Theatre to celebrate International Women’s Day.

-- KS3 Music commitment reward trip to Rock Assembly at Wembley Arena, Thorpe Park, School of Rock and Wicked.
+- Music commitment reward trips visited Rock Assembly at Wembley Arena, Thorpe Park, School of Rock and Wicked.